sejdm/201/exercises12.md

 	b) Prove that as long as $K$ is non-zero, $\mathbf{n}$ is a regular surface patch for the sphere of radius 1.
 	b) Let $f : U \to \mathbb{R}$ and $g : U \to \mathbb{R}$, where $U$ is an open subset of $\mathbb{R}^2$, be continuous functions.
 If $B_\delta$ is an open ball of radius $\delta$ in $U$, centred around $(_0, y_0)$, then prove that $\displaystyle\lim_{\delta \to 0} \frac{\int_{B_\delta}f(x, y)g(x, y) \mathrm{d}x\mathrm{d}y}{\int_{B_\delta}g(x, y) \mathrm{d}x\mathrm{d}y}= f(x_0, y_0)$
 	c) Use the fact that $K$ is continuous and the observations in the previous parts to prove that $\displaystyle\lim_{\delta \to 0} \frac{\int_{B_\delta}\mathbf{n}_x \times \mathbf{n}_y\mathrm{d}x\mathrm{d}y}{\int_{B_\delta}\sigma_x \times \sigma_y\mathrm{d}x\mathrm{d}y} = K(x_0, y_0)$.
 Note that the integral in the denominator is simply the area of the region $\sigma(B_\delta)$ on the surface.
 Why is the integral in the numerator the area of that image of that region, but on the sphere, under the Gauss map?
+	d) Use this interpretation to compute the Gaussian curvature of the plane, cylinder, and sphere.

 1. Since a surface patch, $\sigma$, is smooth, $\sigma_{xxy}=\sigma_{xyx}$.
 However, each of the vectors $\sigma_{xxy}$ and $\sigma_{xyx}$ can be written in terms of the standard basis $\sigma_x$, $\sigma_y$, $\mathbf{n}$, and, therefore, by comparing coefficients you should discover some relations between $L$, $M$, $N$, and $\Gamma_{ij}^k$.
 From one of them you will be able to extract an expression of the Gaussian curvature in terms of only $E$, $F$, and $G$ (remember that the Christoffel symbols $\Gamma_{ij}^k$ are only in terms of $E$, $F$, and $G$).